Table of Contents

 Furthermore, there could be more similar games like this, for example, the educator needs to type in the name or even record the correct pronunciation.

 I made this little prototype that helped me get a better idea how the app feels.
 I sent the private prototype to some of the interviewed educators and collected valuable feedback which I used to iterate the design further.
-You can try it here for yourself (password is the same as for this page).
+You can try it here for yourself.

 Here’s the link for the prototype at InVision website if the one above doesn’t work: https://invis.io/7HATGVM6T.

-I think this app could be improved a lot, in terms of all the games that help educators bridge that gap and connect with their students on more personal level.
-New relative features could be added, such as timetable, grade book, attendance, and other reports so that educator could use only one app.
+I think this app could be improved a lot, for example all the games that help educators bridge that gap and connect with their students on more personal level.
+New features could be added, such as timetable, grade book, attendance, and other reports so that educator could use only one app.
 Another interesting feature could be to allow students to contribute to their profiles and even learn about the others.
+Of course, some of the features could be removed, too.

 It would be very interesting to build this app and A/B test it to see what works and what needs improvement.
 With these mockups and basic prototypes, I can only do so much.